-There are four total sessions included in this purchase, each lasting for 2 hours.
+This course includes four total sessions each lasting for 2 hours.

-Summer Section A: Meets Thursdays starting September 23.
+Summer Section A: Meets Wednesdays starting September 14.

-Fall Section A: Meets Tuesdays starting October 26.
+Fall Section A: Meets Thursdays starting October 27.

 Between sessions, students will be expected to pre-cut and score their pop-up templates so we can focus on construction and theory during class.
 Depending on experience and the template chosen, this can take anywhere from a few minutes to a few hours.